NewAlexandria/grittle/README.md

 Your OmniGraffle needs to be configured to open a default window with a blank template - else the script will fail.

 `ruby grittle.rb .`

+## SVG Vizualization

+If you're set on other roads to Rome, consider the [rubyviz](https://github.com/clbustos/rubyvis) library, which is a prot of ProtoVis, which later became D3.js